georgwittberger/jamstack-ecommerce-example/README.md

    example, it can run on a CI server like [Travis CI](https://travis-ci.org/) trigged by a web hook or serverless function.

+   _Note: Salesforce is just an example of a potential data source to acquire content from.
+Content files can also be created from any other data source._

 3. **Publishing Static HTML Files:** Every commit in the Git repository represents a certain implementation and content state of the website which can potentially be published.